A Survey on 3D Gaussian Splatting: 3D Gaussian Splatting: Directions

-\redtext{While the rasterization-based pipeline of 3D GS offers impressive real-time performance, it still suffers from the inherent limitations, including inefficient handling of highly-distorted cameras (crucial for robotics), secondary rays (for optical effects like reflections and shadows), and stochastic ray sampling (needed in various existing pipelines).
-In addition, the assumptions that Gaussians do not overlap and can be sorted accurately using only centers are often violated in practice, leading to temporal artifacts when camera movement changes sorting order.}
+While the rasterization-based pipeline of 3D GS offers impressive real-time performance, it still suffers from the inherent limitations, including inefficient handling of highly-distorted cameras (for robotics), secondary rays (for optical effects like reflections and shadows), and stochastic ray sampling (needed in various existing pipelines).
+In addition, the assumptions that Gaussians do not overlap and can be sorted accurately using only centers are often violated in practice, leading to temporal artifacts when camera movement changes sorting order.
+This issue is closely related to the long-standing problem of transparency and visibility ordering in classical rasterization, where order-independent transparency (OIT) methods aim to reduce sorting artifacts.
+Weighted-blended OIT~\cite{mcguire2013weighted} provides a widely-used solution that approximates transparency without explicit per-pixel sorting.

-\redtext{Recent works~\cite{moenne20243d,mai2024ever,condor2025don} explored ray tracing based rendering algorithms as an alternative.
+Recent works~\cite{moenne20243d,mai2024ever,condor2025don} explored ray tracing based rendering algorithms as an alternative.
 For instance, GaussianTracer~\cite{moenne20243d} introduced a new ray tracing implementation for Gaussian primitives, and devised several accelerating strategies according to the uneven density and interleaved nature of Gaussians.
 EVER~\cite{mai2024ever} deivsed a physically accurate, constant density ellipsoid representation that allows for the exact computation of the volume rendering integral, rather than relying on somewhat satisfactory approximations.
-This advancement eliminates popping artifacts.}
+This advancement eliminates popping artifacts.

-\redtext{Thanks to the fundamental paradigm shift, several exciting possibilities might emerge, including advanced optical effects (reflection, refraction, shadows, global illumination, \etc), support for complex camera models (highly-distorted lenses, rolling shutter effects, \etc), physically accurate rendering with true directional appearance evaluation (\vs tile based approximation), and more.
-While these capabilities currently come with additional computational costs, they provide essential building blocks for future research in inverse rendering, physical material modeling, relighting, and complex scene reconstruction.}
+Thanks to the fundamental paradigm shift, several exciting possibilities might emerge, including advanced optical effects (reflection, refraction, shadows, global illumination, \etc), support for complex camera models (highly-distorted lenses, rolling shutter effects, \etc), physically accurate rendering with true directional appearance evaluation (\vs tile based approximation), and more.
+While these capabilities currently come with additional computational costs, they provide essential building blocks for future research in inverse rendering, physical material modeling, relighting, and complex scene reconstruction.